 What is an Ectopic Pregnancy?

-An ectopic pregnancy occurs when the fertilized egg implants outside the uterus, typically in a fallopian tube.
-All pregnancies begin with a fertilized egg.
-In normal cases, the fertilized egg gets attached to the uterus lining.
-However, in the case of an ectopic pregnancy, the fertilized egg implants and grows outside the uterus.
+An ectopic pregnancy happens when a fertilized egg implants outside the uterus, usually in a fallopian tube.
+Normally, a fertilized egg attaches to the uterus lining, but with ectopic pregnancy, it implants and grows outside of the uterus.

-Such pregnancies mostly happen in a fallopian tube since the fallopian tubes plays a role of passage of carrying eggs from the ovaries to the uterus.
-In such cases, it is known as a tubal pregnancy.
+Typically, ectopic pregnancy occurs in a fallopian tube that plays a key role in carrying eggs from the ovaries to the uterus.
+It is also known as a tubal pregnancy.

 Causes of Ectopic pregnancy